 If you need a quiet space in the Museum, you can ask a security guard or a staff member wearing a tan or blue vest to lead you to the Reflecting on 9/11 Studio, which is our designated quiet space.

 Wheelchair and Wheeled Walker Availability

-Induction loops that transmit sound directly to visitors with T-coil compatible hearing aids and cochlear implants are installed throughout the Museum wherever there is audio, including in the exhibition spaces, the auditorium, and classrooms.
-All audio wands in the Museum are also T-coil compatible and have volume-control adjustment buttons.
-T-coil compatible neck loops to accompany the handheld devices are also available at the Information Desk.
+Induction loops that transmit sound directly to visitors with T-coil compatible hearing aids and cochlear implants are installed throughout the Museum wherever there is audio.

 Captioning and Transcripts

-The 9/11 Memorial & Museum Audio Guide includes an audio description tour, which allows visitors who are blind or partially sighted to independently explore the Museum through vivid and detailed descriptions of the Museum’s exhibitions.
-The 9/11 Memorial & Museum Audio Guide is VoiceOver compatible on all iOS devices, including devices offered by the Museum.
+The audio guide includes an audio description tour, which allows visitors who are blind or partially sighted to independently explore the Museum through vivid and detailed descriptions of the Museum’s exhibitions.
+The 9/11 Museum audio guide is VoiceOver compatible on all iOS devices, including devices offered by the Museum.
 The devices are available at the Information Desk in the Museum Concourse Lobby.

 American Sign Language